rsdoiel/antenna/2024/parks_2024.03.md

 <p>BLM utilized $4.3 million from the <a data-auth="NotApplicable" data-linkindex="1" href="https://www.doi.gov/inflation-reduction-act" rel="noopener noreferrer" target="_blank">Inflation Reduction Act</a> to invest in these important updates to the Western Solar Plan.
 This investment is helping improve the solar development application process by providing developers with better predictability, while also maintaining sufficient flexibility to address site-specific resource considerations.
 This planning work also seeks to provide updates that respond to changes, like advances in technology, that have occurred since the BLM’s last programmatic solar development planning effort over a decade ago. </p>

 <p>The analysis announced today evaluates six alternatives, each proposing to make different amounts of public land available to solar development applications under different criteria such as proximity to transmission infrastructure, designated critical habitat, or other important ecological and cultural resources.
 Public input will inform a Final Programmatic Environmental Impact Statement and Record of Decision.
 The public can submit written comments through April 18, 2024.
-More details are available on <a data-auth="VerificationFailed" data-linkindex="2" href="https://blmsolar.anl.gov/" originalsrc="https://blmsolar.anl.gov/" rel="noopener noreferrer" shash="FilIEKqkHYzc2xRx5V89iLovVkaAWFlhIik2fMJEfx2Lyx/XZwoI3gF2NHqQsCbxB74By2zD+wGxHGfktuFfCvvOk1ejCRwjrLQy/V+pAD3owcvtmryH7L+lF2v08vNas88rQShDs+M253GllWo7GpZT6Oah+7afqZJ6/GMqmn8=" target="_blank" title="">BLM’s Solar Program website.</a> </p>
+More details are available on <a data-auth="VerificationFailed" data-linkindex="2" href="https://blmsolar.anl.gov/" originalsrc="https://blmsolar.anl.gov/" rel="noopener noreferrer" shash="FilIEKqkHYzc2xRx5V89iLovVkaAWFlhIik2fMJEfx2Lyx/XZwoI3gF2NHqQsCbxB74By2zD+wGxHGfktuFfCvvOk1ejCRwjrLQy/V+pAD3owcvtmryH7L+lF2v08vNas88rQShDs+M253GllWo7GpZT6Oah+7afqZJ6/GMqmn8=" target="_blank" title>BLM’s Solar Program website.</a> </p>

 <h2><b>Continued Progress on Onshore Renewable Energy Development</b> </h2>